 Graphic designers — or graphic artists — plan, analyze, and design visual solutions to communication problems.
 They find the most effective way to get messages across in print and electronic media using color, type, illustration, photography, animation, and various print and layout techniques.

 Graphic designers develop the overall layout and production design of magazines, newspapers, journals, corporate reports, and other publications.
 They also produce promotional displays, packaging, and marketing brochures for products and services, design distinctive logos for products and businesses, and develop signs and signage systems—called environmental graphics—for business and government.

-An increasing number of graphic designers also develop material for Internet Web pages such as website psd files, interactive media, and multimedia projects.
+An increasing number of graphic design careers also involve developing material for Internet Web pages such as website PSD files, interactive media, and multimedia projects.

 program animated graphics.

-We here at New Perspective Design hope you have learnt a bit more about what it takes to be a graphic designer and whether its the job for you.
-Personally speaking as a experienced graphic designer and web developer the job scope gets wider as time goes by, it can be incredibly rewarding to see your designs come to life and breathe new life into business, it can also be very frustrating at times dealing with clients..
+We here at New Perspective Design hope you have learned a bit more about what it takes to be a graphic designer and whether it’s the job for you.
+Personally speaking as an experienced graphic designer and web developer the job scope gets wider as time goes by, it can be incredibly rewarding to see your designs come to life and breathe new life into the business, it can also be very frustrating at times dealing with clients.